 Maybe it's time to quit.

-Minister of Finance, Mr Heng Swee Keat announced during Singapore Budget 2018 that Singapore cigarette prices will increase by 10% and will take effect immediately.
+Minister of Finance, Mr Heng Swee Keat announced during Singapore Budget 2018 that cigarette prices in Singapore will increase by 10% and new Singapore cigarette prices will take effect immediately.

 Singapore cigarette prices are already considered to be one of the most expensive in the world.
 With the recent announcement, it further cements this fact.

 However, Singapore cigarette prices are NOT that bad compared to some countries.
 For example, a pack of Marlboro red on average in Australia costs as much as AU$30, which is S$31.20.
 In Singapore, a pack currently costs S$13.
 Even with the 10% increase, that’s still double!